yopdog/test22/Liberland-constitution.md

 * **§V.9.** No special Department shall be established, nor shall any Department operate outside its jurisdiction.
   * **§V.9(1)** Departments may establish Agencies.
   * **§V.9(2)** All Agencies shall be supervised by relevant Departments and no Agency shall operate outside its own jurisdiction or the jurisdiction of its Department.
-* **§V.10.** Each Department shall be headed by the Secretaries for the respective Department.
+* **§V.10.** Each Department shall be headed by the Secretarie for the respective Department.
   * **§V.10(1)** All Secretaries shall answer to the Chancellor and shall be removable from the office by the Chancellor at any time.
   * **§V.10(2)** All Secretaries may appoint and remove up to five Under-Secretaries of State for their Departments who shall act as their deputies supervising a specific section of the work of the Department.
 * **§V.11.** The Chief Attorney of the Republic shall be independent and shall head the Office of the Chief Attorney of the Republic.
   * **§V.11(1)** The Chief Attorney of the Republic shall be appointed by the Chancellor for a term of six years.
-  * **§V.11(2)** The Chief Attorney of the Republic shall have the power to request the High Court to issue a declaration as to the Law or the Constitution of the Free Republic of Liberland.
+  * **§V.11(2)** The Chief Attorney of the Republic shall have the power to request the High Court to issue a declaration as to the law or the Constitution of the Free Republic of Liberland.
   * **§V.11(3)** The Office of the Chief Attorney of the Republic shall employ Attorneys of the Republic who shall represent all bodies of the United Cantons Assembly in all civil proceedings.
-  * **§V.11(4)** The Chief Attorney of the Republic shall have the power to apply to the Civil Court to issue Publication Orders preventing any natural or legal Person from publishing and/or sharing any information which would undermine the secrecy of any information classified as a state secret in accordance with this Constitution
+  * **§V.11(4)** The Chief Attorney of the Republic shall have the power to apply to the Judiciary to issue Publication Orders preventing any natural or legal Person from publishing and/or sharing any information which would undermine the secrecy of any information classified as a state secret in accordance with this Constitution
   * **§V.11(5)** The Chief Attorney of the Republic shall be under obligation to take all available measures to ensure the Cabinet is provided with precise and impartial advice as its powers and obligations under the Constitution, international law and current domestic law of the Free Republic of Liberland.

 ### Article XI - Cabinet Powers
 * **§V.7.** The powers of the Cabinet shall be restricted to the following only:
   * **§V.7(1)** to run day-to-day state affairs;
   * **§V.7(2)** to initiate a legislative procedure;
   * **§V.7(3)** to protect and promote the interests of the Free Republic of Liberland worldwide;
-  * **§V.7(4)** to sign international treaties provided the Supreme Court confirms the constitutionality of such treaties;
+  * **§V.7(4)** to sign international treaties;
   * **§V.7(5)** to produce byelaws in the form of Executive Measures under the powers expressly granted by Acts of the Assembly;
- Supreme Court;
   * **§V.7(6)** to maintain the State Treasury;
   * **§V.7(7)** to appoint the the Chief Attorney of the Republic;
-  * **§V.7(8)** to supervise all Agents of the executive branch of the Public Administration;
   * **§V.7(9)** to bestow honours and awards on Persons who have achieved a great deal in service of Liberland and/or the idea of liberty worldwide;
   * **§V.7(10)** to be the Commander-in-Chief of the Armed forces of Liberland;
-  * **§V.7(11)** to grant citizenship of the Free Republic of Liberland in accordance with this Constitution and any laws passed in accordance therewith.
+  * **§V.7(11)** to grant Citizenship and Residency in the Free Republic of Liberland in accordance with this Constitution and any laws passed in accordance therewith.

 ## Chapter 5: The High Court
 The High Court of the Free Republic of Liberland shall be established for the purpose of judging and nothing else.
 It shall offer opinions on a range of topics as defined in this chapter.
 Such opinions shall include offering statments on the constitutionality of Bills passed in the assembly as well as supervising referendums and the business of the United Cantons Assembly.
 The High Court shall also act as the Court of last resort in the Free Republic of Liberland.